hxvy0/HarmanM100/README.md

 ![1000001299](https://github.com/user-attachments/assets/9623135d-53de-41e5-879c-e81bcd1cea87)

 ### A little note
-If u are using Apple Music or Tidal etc. use LDAC codec for Hi-Res.
+If u are using Apple Music or Tidal etc. use LDAC codec for Hi-Res or Loseless Audio.